 Dog owner Jane Scoggins is familiar with the phenomenon.

 One day, Scoggins stretched her arm behind her head and whipped a tennis ball over her shoulder for her dog Raina, a 10-year-old Shetland Sheepdog, to fetch.

 Raina had been begging to go outside just moments before, but she took only a few tentative steps in the ball’s direction, feebly sighed, and then gave up.
 It turned out that Raina was suffering from canine osteoarthritis.

 “The medications and supplements weren’t helping,” says Scoggins.

 “And you can’t fix arthritis with surgery.”

-After spending thousands on treatments that weren’t working, Scoggins stumbled across information about animal stem cell therapy and signed Raina up for the procedure at a veterinary clinic nearby.
+After spending thousands on treatments that weren’t working, Scoggins stumbled across information about animal Stem Cell Therapy.
+And full of hope signed Raina up for the procedure at a veterinary clinic nearby.

 For a few days after therapy, Raina didn’t trust her suddenly lessened pain, climbing steps with great caution.
 But today everything has changed.
 Raina goes outside for five play sessions a day, even in the bitter cold.